-In addition, students must complete another 40 credits (10 credits in Semester 1 and 30 in Semester 2) from the following options.
-We recommend that 30 to 40 credits of these be GY modules.
-Students can take one non-Geography elective; depending on student research interests, a student can take up to 20 credits non-GY modules, with permission from the Course Director.
-Note that students may only take up to 10 credits from Anthropology (i.e. two five credit options) as an elective.
+In addition, students must complete another 20 credits (10 credits per semester) from the following options.
+We recommend taking a max of one non-Geography elective, but will consider students taking 20 credits non-GY elective modules, depending on their research interests, with permission from the Course Director.
+Note that students may only take 10 credits from Anthropology (i.e. two five credit options) as an elective.